killeent/mesosphere_challenge/README.md

 * a releasePassengers() function, which lets passengers out of the elevator that are at their requested floor
 * a serviceRequests() function, which lets passengers into the elevator
-* a setDesiedFloor() function, which allows the ECS to ovverride the destination floor.
+* a setDestinationFloor() function, which allows the ECS to ovverride the destination floor.

 discussion: